Virginia Drug Charges

-Drug Offenses are some of the most common criminal offenses in Virginia.
-Convictions of these criminal offenses often result in a criminal record and cause major disruptions in a person’s life.
-In fact, just the mere accusation of possessing any controlled substance or possessing with the intent to distribute results in expulsion from or termination a job.
+Drug charges are some of the most common criminal offenses in Virginia.
+Convictions of these criminal offenses result in a criminal record and cause major disruptions in a person’s life.
+In fact, the mere accusation of possessing any controlled substance or possessing with the intent to distribute can result in the termination of employment.

-However, despite harsh Virginia drug laws, important statutes exist that, if applied properly, help you beat a drug charge.
+However, despite harsh Virginia drug laws, important statutes exist that, if applied properly, help you avoid a conviction for a drug charge.
 It’s surprising how many lawyers don’t know these statutes and how to apply them.

-Therefore, Dischley Law’s Attorneys can save you from the possible deleterious affects a drug conviction can have on your family and livelihood!.
-Lawyers well versed in drug offenses can mitigate and potentially beat your Virginia drug offense.
+As a result, Dischley Law’s Attorneys can save you from the possible effects a drug charge conviction in Virginia can have on your family and livelihood!
+Lawyers well versed in drug offenses can mitigate and potentially convince the prosecutor to dismiss your Virginia drug charge.

 - The Stop: A careful look at the initial interaction with law enforcement and its validity.

 - The Search: An in depth analysis of the constitutionality of the search that lead to the recovery of the substance.